 Dr. Hayli Millar holds postgraduate degrees in criminology and law.

-As a critical socio-legal scholar, Dr. Millar’s research interests include comparative and international law and criminal justice reform, particularly in relation to state and institutional violence directed against and access to justice for women, indigenous peoples, and other historically marginalized groups including children and youth.
-She has presented at various international, national and local conferences.
+As a critical socio-legal scholar, Dr. Millar’s research interests include comparative and international law and criminal justice reform, particularly in relation to state and institutional violence directed against and access to justice for women, Indigenous peoples, and other historically marginalized groups including children and youth.
+She is also interested in politicized crimes like human trafficking, migrant smuggling and terrorism and has presented at various international, national and local conferences.

 Dr. Millar’s recent research publications include: